julelang/manual/src/comptime/comptime-iterations.md

 # Comptime Iterations

 <div class="warning-badge">experimental</div>
 Comptime iterations are compile-time repeated and range-based iterations.
-To iterate in compile-time you should use iterable compile-time expressions.
+To iterate in compile-time, you should use iterable compile-time expressions.

 Iteration variables are useable and they will be constant.
 You can use relevant variables to access iterated data.